Messi-Q/AMEVulDetector/README.md

 ## Citation
-Please use this citation if you want to cite our [paper](https://www.ijcai.org/Proceedings/2020/0454.pdf) or codebase in your paper:
+Please use this citation in your paper if you refer to our [paper](https://www.ijcai.org/Proceedings/2020/0454.pdf) or code.
 ```
 @inproceedings{liu2021smart,
   title={Smart Contract Vulnerability Detection: From Pure Neural Network to Interpretable Graph Feature and Expert Pattern Fusion},